-Pets with Salmonella infections may exhibit decreased appetite, fever and abdominal pain.
-If left untreated, pets may be lethargic and have diarrhea or bloody diarrhea, fever and vomiting.
+Pets with Salmonella infections may exhibit decreased appetite, fever, and abdominal pain.
+If left untreated, pets may be lethargic and have diarrhea or bloody diarrhea, fever, and vomiting.
 Infected but otherwise healthy pets can be carriers and infect other animals or humans.
-If you pet has consumed the recalled product and has these symptoms, please contact your veterinarian.
+If your pet has consumed the recalled product and has these symptoms, please contact your veterinarian.

 Nestle Purina PetCare Company became aware of the contamination as a result of samples that had been collected in several retail stores.

 For further information or to obtain a product refund, please call NPPC toll-free at 1-800-982-6559 or visit www.purina.com.